 Care of lime trees is pretty straightforward after you know how to plant a lime tree.
 Some lime tree care tips include:

 - Water consistently – Lime trees will drop their leaves if left dry for too long.
 This being said, too much watering will kill them as well.
-Best care of lime trees mean that you water consistently but not obsessively.
+The best care of lime trees means that you water consistently but not obsessively.

-- Keep them warm – Lime trees cannot tolerate temperatures much under 50 degrees F. Keep them in a place where it does not get colder than 50 degrees F. or they will die.
+- Keep them warm – Lime trees cannot tolerate temperatures much under 50 degrees F. (10 C.).
+Keep the trees in a place where it doesn’t get colder than 50 degrees F. (10 C.) or they will die.